LlamaFlowJs/LlamaFlowJs/CONTRIBUTING.md

 Right now there are two packages of importance:

-packages/llamaflow which is the main NPM library llamaflow
+packages/llamaflowjs which is the main NPM library llamaflowjs

 examples is where the demo code lives